-Since January 2008, the minimum down payment of 20% was the mortgage industry norm for mortgages over $417,000, also known as jumbo mortgages.
+Since January 2008, the minimum down payment of 20% was the mortgage industry norm for mortgages over the conforming limit of $484,350, also known as jumbo mortgages.
 In modern times, though, lenders are loosening up the underwriting guideline on jumbos for the 20% down payment – particularly for those known as HENRYs (“High Earners, Not Rich Yet”).
 HENRY’s are usually young professionals with high incomes and excellent credit, however have not saved much cash.

 Strong Income but Little Down Payment Savings

 The term “HENRY” refers to a group of individuals or families who have incomes somewhere between $250,000 and $500,000 annually.
 Bloomberg has them generally earning between $100,000 and $250,000 each year.
 Their savings aren’t much as they only tend to save about 8.5 percent of their disposable personal income.

 As a result of having little cash in the bank saved for a down payment, 20% for a luxury home selling for $1.2 million is $250,000, is what could prevent them from being approved for the mortgage they need to buy that particular home.

 A growing number of jumbo lenders are prepared to approve borrowers who have 10% down – or lower, in some cases – if the borrower has sufficient assets, income, and a high credit score.
 Some great examples of people who would fit perfectly into this loan are those in late 20s to 30s, have a stable well-paying job, earning $200k or more, have 760 + credit scores, yet only saved enough for a ten-percent down payment on a $1.5 million home but have another 5-10% in a retirement account.
 Despite having a small down payment, the borrower can still get approved for a loan due to their strong income and assets.